The Boom-Bust Cycle: A Product of Easy Money Creation:

 The Magical Money Button: Creating Money and Fuelling Booms:

-low interest rates and easy access to credit, individuals and businesses borrow more, spend more, and invest more, driving rapid economic growth and pushing asset prices skyward.
+When banks create money from thin air by issuing loans, it injects new funds into the economy, sparking booms.
+With low interest rates and easy access to credit, individuals and businesses borrow more, spend more, and invest more, driving rapid economic growth and pushing asset prices skyward.
 This creates an illusion of wealth and prosperity—like a financial adrenaline rush—where everyone seems to be winning.
 However, this growth is often built on shaky foundations, relying on money that isn’t backed by anything tangible.

 The Illusion of Wealth: Fiat Money and Inflated Asset Prices:

-money that has value because a government says it does, but isn’t tied to any real assets.
+The money created during booms is fiat money—money that has value because a government says it does, but isn’t tied to any real assets.
 As more money floods the economy, its value begins to erode, leading to inflation.
 This inflation primarily affects asset prices, like real estate and stocks, which inflate beyond their actual value, creating economic bubbles.
 These bubbles, like overinflated balloons, are destined to burst.

 The Inevitable Bust: Debt and Economic Downturn;

-central banks often raise interest rates to cool things down.
+As Ray Dalio explains, the boom inevitably leads to a bust.
+When the economy overheats, central banks often raise interest rates to cool things down.
 This makes borrowing more expensive, and the debt accumulated during the boom becomes a burden.
 Spending slows, businesses cut back, unemployment rises, and the economy contracts.
 The bubble bursts, and what was once easy money now becomes a crushing weight.
 This downturn disproportionately impacts the working class, who rely on wages rather than assets, leading to widespread financial hardship.

 By Design?
 The Wealth Transfer in Boom-Bust Cycles:

-but are actually by design—a mechanism that creates inflation and enables a massive transfer of wealth from the 99%, the working class who sell their labour for cash, to the 0.1%, the elite asset holders.
+Here’s where it gets even more concerning.
+Many believe that these boom-bust cycles aren’t just a natural outcome of economic forces, but are actually by design—a mechanism that creates inflation and enables a massive transfer of wealth from the 99%, the working class who sell their labour for cash, to the 0.1%, the elite asset holders.
 During the boom, asset prices rise, benefiting those who own stocks, real estate, and other investments—the wealthy.
 But when the bust hits, it’s the working class who suffers most, as jobs are lost and wages stagnate.
 Meanwhile, the wealthy, who have the resources to weather the storm, often end up buying distressed assets at a discount, further consolidating their wealth.

 Shifting Wealth from the Many to the Few: